d-michail/python-jgrapht/docs/api/graph_factories.rst

 Default Graph
 ^^^^^^^^^^^^^

-The main factory method which creates graphs is :py:meth:`jgrapht.create_graph`.
+The main factory function which creates graphs is :py:meth:`jgrapht.create_graph`.
 Depending on the given parameters different types of graphs can be represented.
 All graphs returned by this function are instances of :py:class`jgrapht.types.Graph`.
 Most users should create graphs using this function:

 .. autofunction:: jgrapht.create_graph

+Helper factory functions :py:meth:`jgrapht.create_directed_graph` and :py:meth:`jgrapht.create_undirected_graph` provide the same functionality.

+.. autofunction:: jgrapht.create_directed_graph
+.. autofunction:: jgrapht.create_undirected_graph

 Directed Acyclic Graph (DAG)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A directed acyclic graph is a directed graphs with no cycles.
 The following function creates such a graph with dynamically enforces the property and maintains a topological ordering of the vertices.
+The returned graph is iterable and returns topological ordering iterators.

 .. autofunction:: jgrapht.create_dag